 Fat doesn’t absorb alcohol.
 Older bodies tend to have a lower proportion of water to fat as they age.
 Thus, the same amount of alcohol would lead to a higher BAC.
 So some people say older people should drink less.

 But from age 20-29 to 70-79, men’s total body water drops only 3.2%.
 The drop for women is even less.
-The increase in BAC would not be measurable on a Breathalyzer.
+The increase in BAC would not be measurable on a Breath tester

 Some say older bodies don’t break down alcohol as well as younger bodies.
-However, medical research does not support that belief.
+But medical research does not support that belief.

 The health and longevity benefits of moderate drinking become greater for older people.
 It may be more important for older people to drink.

 Dr. Skovenborg’s suggestion may actually be too conservative.
 The amount of alcohol most older people drink in the U.S. isn’t enough to get its health benefits.

 A government survey proves this.
 Only 55% of people aged 50 had even a single alcoholic drink in the previous month.
 And the proportion declined with increasing age.
 It dropped to half among those age 60-64.
 Then to only 40% among those 65 and older.